Inviting Family Members to Hawaii

 F-1 and J-1 students may request F-2 or J-2 visa documents for their legal spouses and children under age 21.
 The F-1 or J-1 primary visa holder is legally responsible for providing adequate funding for these dependents.
 Children turning age 21 are not eligible for F-2 or J-2 status.

 F-2 and J-2 visas allow spouse/children to stay with you indefinitely during your study period.
-Submit the completed form, Request to Add Dependent (pdf) to the ISS.
+Submit the completed form, Dependent Visa Application, to the ISS.
 You will be contacted when the visa documents are ready to pick up and send to your family.
 Your spouse and/or children will use these documents to apply for the F-2 or J-2 visa at a US Consular office abroad.
 NOTE: Dependents do not pay a SEVIS fee.

 Extended Family and/or Domestic Partner Visiting: